t-tests for a single sample (Lab 5)

 You might say then that:

 Now, how do we define people in general?
-This is pretty tricky in most cases—which is why we’re already about to stop using z-tests.
-However, we can choose a guess here—perhaps 14.
+This is pretty tricky in most cases—which is part of the challenge and why we’re about to stop using z-tests, since we can’t truly know this information.
+For now, though, let’s imagine that “people in general” are Americans, and guess at when most Americans have their first job of any kind.
+However, we can choose a guess here as—perhaps 15, which is one year after most Americans are legally allowed to work.
 Is our sample different from that number?

 Because we’re still doing a z-test here, let’s also imagine a population standard deviation of, say, 2.
 Remember that we need this information when we’re doing a one-sample z-test.
-(But that it is removed in the one-sample t-test!)
+(But that it is unavailable in the one-sample t-test!
+We’ll get there in a moment.)

 Step 2: Determine the characteristics of the comparison distribution